-In January 2019, the Company entered into a license agreement with Elanco Tiergesundheit AG ("Elanco"), granting the Company a worldwide, sublicensable license for the development and marketing of lotilaner for the treatment or cure of any eye or skin disease or condition in humans (see Note 12) (the "Field").
-Under this agreement, the Company has sole responsibility for development, regulatory, and commercialization activities for lotilaner in the Field.
+In January 2019, the Company entered into a license agreement with Elanco Tiergesundheit AG ("Elanco"), granting it a worldwide license to certain intellectual property for the development and commercialization of lotilaner for the treatment or cure of any eye or skin disease or condition in humans (the "January 2019 Agreement").
+The Company has sole responsibility for related development, regulatory, and commercialization activities.